core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:removeinrfc}

 ## Version -11 to -12 ## {#sec-11-12}

+* Mentioned PROBING_RATE as a means to enforce congestion control.

 * Consideration on how eventual consistency from Observe compensates for lost notifications.